keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 ## Enable KLT for your cluster

-To enable KLT for your cluster, annotate the Kubernetes [Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) resource.
+To enable the Keptn Lifecycle Controller in your cluster, annotate the Kubernetes [Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) resource.
-In this example, this is defined in the [simplenode-dev-ns.yaml](https://github.com/keptn-sandbox/klt-on-k3s-with-argocd/blob/main/simplenode-dev/simplenode-dev-ns.yaml) file, which looks like this:
+For an example of this, see [simplenode-dev-ns.yaml](https://github.com/keptn-sandbox/klt-on-k3s-with-argocd/blob/main/simplenode-dev/simplenode-dev-ns.yaml) file, which looks like this: